CareShield Life is the newest addition to the family of healthcare plans in Singapore.

 Established in 2020, CareShield Life is a severe disability insurance scheme to provide for the cost of long-term care.

-CareShield Life is a replacement of the older ElderShield.
+CareShield Life is the replacement for the older ElderShield.

 … CareShield Life is administered by the Government along with Central Provident Fund Board (CPFB) and Agency for Integrated Care (AIC).

 The Government will not be profiting from CareShield Life.
 The premiums that are collected will remain in the fund meant for the benefit of all policyowners and will not be transferred to any other government schemes.

-CareShield Life provides a monthly cash payout during a severe disability whereas MediShield Life and the Integrated Shield Plan cover the cost of hospitalisation and surgeries.
+CareShield Life provides a monthly cash payout during severe disability whereas MediShield Life and the Integrated Shield Plan cover the cost of hospitalisation and surgeries.

 Who Will Be Covered Under CareShield Life?

 As a Singapore Citizen or a Permanent Resident (PR), you’ll be automatically enrolled once you reach 30 years old.

 But as CareShield Life is a new initiative which will commence in 2020, those who are aged 30 to 40 will also be automatically covered.